antomuangigitau/Musica/README.md

 # Usage

 Upon opening Musica, you will be presented with a clean and intuitive user interface.
-Although the search and playback features are not yet implemented, here's a brief overview of how they will work:
+Here's a brief overview of how they will work:

-1. Search for Music: Users will be able to use the search bar at the top of the screen to find songs, artists, or playlists.
+1. Search for Music: Users will be able to use the search bar at the top of the screen to find songs or artists.
 Musica will display matching results as you type.
 2. Play a Track: Users will be able to click on a song from the search results to start playing it.
 The playback controls will appear at the bottom of the screen, allowing users to control the music.

 # Libraries Used